ibm-cloud-docs/cis/glb-setup.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring a global load balancer
+# Configuring global load balancers
 {: #configure-glb}

 If you have an e-commerce website, or are hosting an application that must always be accessible to your users, then you're likely concerned about 24 x 7 availability and performance of your application.